MC-DeltaT/cpu-performance-demos/cache-efficiency/README.md

 ## Overview

 A demonstration of the performance gained by utilising the cache efficiently.
-Cache is a buffer between the CPU and main memory which stores recently accessed data, and provides it much faster than memory.
+Cache is a limited but fast buffer between the CPU and main memory which stores recently accessed data for later use.
 Accessing memory in "cache-friendly" patterns improves execution latency and throughput.

 ## Requirements

 CPU:

-TODO
+- Any Intel x86-64
+- Any AMD x86-64

 Software: